VU-BEAM-Lab/GENRE/paper.md

 ---

 # Summary
-GEN (GPU Elastic-Net) is a CUDA-accelerated MATLAB package that allows for many instances of linear regression with elastic-net regularization to be processed in parallel on a GPU.
+GEN (GPU Elastic-Net) is a MATLAB (MathWorks, Natick, MA) package that allows for many instances of linear regression with elastic-net regularization to be processed in parallel on a GPU.
 Linear regression with elastic-net regularization [@zou_hastie_2005] is a widely utilized tool when performing model-based analyses.
 The basis of this method is that it allows for a combination of L1-regularization and L2-regularization